Welcome to Three Shires Medical Practice

 We are committed at this time to continuing to keep our services running.
 Like other Primary Care services all requests for appointments will be triaged by phone, sms or video.
 This is to protect you, vulnerable patients, our staff and to limit the spread of Coronavirus.

-Face Coverings -we are now asking all patients visiting the surgery to wear face coverings which can be home made.
+We are asking all patients visiting the surgery to wear face coverings which can be home made.
 This is to protect NHS staff and other patients.
 We expect this to continue even when restrictions are relaxed outside healthcare, as we need to remain extremely vigilant to continue to protect patients and staff.

 We are dispensing medication as normal for our patients.
 We will give normal quantities of repeat medications, 1 month supply.